Christmas Pyramids are Christmas decorations with roots from the folklore of the Ore Mountain region in Germany.

-They consist of a decorated pyramidal frame with candle holders and a central carousel and a propellers, mostly with nativity scenes and other Christmas decorations.
+They consist of a decorated pyramidal frame with candle holders, a central carousel and a propeller, mostly with nativity scenes and other Christmas decorations.

-Christmas pyramids don´t have to be limited only to Christmas.
-In the Erzgebirge mountain chain was a tradition of dancing around the “St. John´s Tree” which is a pyramid decorated with garlands and flowers, at the summer solstice.
-Original Christmas pyramids were used to hang from the ceilings in the German family houses
+Christmas Pyramid don't have to be limited only to Christmas.
+In the Erzgebirge mountain range, there was a tradition of dancing around the “St. John's Tree”, which is a pyramid decorated with garlands and flowers, at the summer solstice.
+Original Christmas Pyramids were used to hung from the ceilings in the German family houses.

 Christmas Pyramids - History

-Christmas pyramids origin dates to the Middle Ages.
-In South and West Europe people used to bring evergreen branches and hang them in order to ward off moroseness in long and cold winter times.
-In North and East Europe they used candles to achieve that.
-The Christmas pyramids would eventually unify these two traditions together and became a symbol of Christmas.
-Also the forerunner of the Christmas pyramid was a “Lichtergestelle” or a “Light Stand”, construction made of four poles and decorated with evergreen boughs tied together and lit with candles.
+Christmas Pyramids origin dates back to the Middle Ages.
+In South and West Europe, people used to bring evergreen branches and hung them in order to ward off moroseness in long and cold winter times.
+In North and East Europe, they used candles to achieve that.
+The Christmas Pyramid would eventually unify these two traditions together and became a symbol of Christmas.
+Also the forerunner of the Christmas Pyramid was a “Lichtergestelle” or a “Light Stand”, a construction made of four poles and decorated with evergreen boughs tied together and lit with candles.
 With time the Light Stand was replaced with a pine tree, now recognizable all over the world as a Christmas tree.

 Christmas Pyramids - Today

-Christmas pyramid as we know today is not actually pyramid shaped.
-It’s a kind of carousel with two or more levels mostly containing Christian motives such as angels, or nativity scenes, and the spinning motion is achieved with a warm candle light heat that rises up to the propellers of the pyramid.
-Christmas pyramids are mostly made of wood and based on four or eight sided platforms with a long metal pole in the middle.
-Figures and decorations that stand on the platforms are also mostly made of wood.
-They can be very simple forms like miniature houses with pitched roofs or a large multi-leveled structure with a displays for the carved figures.
+Christmas Pyramid as we know today is actually not in a pyramid shape.
+It’s a kind of carousel with two or more levels mostly containing Christian motives such as angels, or nativity scenes, and the spinning motion is achieved with a warm candle light heat that rises up to the propeller of the pyramid.
+Christmas Pyramids are mostly made of wood and based on four or eight sided platforms with a long metal pole in the middle.
+Figurines and decorations that stand on the platforms are also mostly made of wood.
+They can be very simple forms like miniature houses with pitched roofs or a large multi-leveled structure with displays for the carved figures.